Agacher Strip War: War

 At dawn on 25 December 1985, a day during which most Burkinabé were celebrating Christmas, about 150 Malian Army tanks crossed the frontier and attacked several locations.
 Malian troops also attempted to envelope Bobo-Dioulasso in a pincer attack.
 The Burkina Faso Army struggled to repel the offensive in the face of superior Malian firepower and were overwhelmed on the northern front; Malian forces quickly secured the towns of Dionouga, Selba, Kouna, and Douna in the Agacher.
 The garrison in Dionouga was overwhelmed; 15 Burkinabé soldiers were captured while they slept and the rest were forced to retreat.
 At about 08:45 two Malian MiG-21s bombed Djibo, Ouahigouya and Nassoumbo.

-The Burkinabé Government in Ougadougou received word of hostilities at about 13:00 and immediately issued mobilisation orders.
+The Burkinabé Government in Ouagadougou received word of hostilities at about 13:00 and immediately issued mobilisation orders.
 Various security measures were also imposed across the country, including nighttime blackouts.
 Burkinabé forces regrouped in the Dionouga area to counter-attack.
 Captain Blaise Compaoré took command of this western front.
 Under his leadership soldiers split into small groups and employed guerrilla tactics against Malian tanks, successfully capturing two.
 Burkina Faso deployed the National Police to reinforce the army, which was also joined by some armed Committees for the Defense of the Revolution and militia units.
 Mali mitigated Burkinabé counterattacks by conducting sorties with its MiG-21s, and Burkina Faso attempted to counter them by launching its sole MiG-17, though no air-to-air engagements occurred.
 Burkina Faso retaliated against the bombing of its towns on 26 December by conducting airstrikes on Sikasso, killing four Malians and injuring four others.
 Burkinabé forces also raided the Malian town of Zégoua, several hundred kilometres away from the Agacher, claiming to have killed 15 Malian soldiers and destroyed two "military targets".

 Burkina Faso accused Mali of conducting its offensive with the aid of an unnamed imperialist power and said that the conflict was "no longer a question of territorial claim but a direct open war between forces of reaction and revolution, between retrogression and the progressive Burkinabé Government."
 Burkinabé official media claimed that white soldiers were fighting alongside Malian forces.
 There were also rumours that Burkinabé exiles such as Lona Charles Ouattara were aiding the Malians.
 Radio Bamako countered by denouncing Burkina Faso as a country led by "thoughtless and misguided people".
 Though Burkina Faso had a mutual defence pact with Ghana since 1983, Ghanaian leader Jerry Rawlings chose not into invoke it.
 Despite its close relations with Sankara's government, Libya also refrained from aiding Burkina Faso.